google/dataflow-ml-starter/README.md

 ```
 Use your editor to fill in the information in the `.env` file.

-If you want to try other ML models under `gs://apache-beam-ml/models/`,
+If you want to try other pytorch models under `gs://apache-beam-ml/models/`,
 ```bash
 gsutil ls gs://apache-beam-ml/models/
 ```
+you need to edit `config.py` to add more model names.

 It is highly recommended to run through this guide once using `mobilenet_v2` for image classification.